imerzan/MemProcFS/README.md

+### Fork by imerzan
+This fork contains customizations to [Vmmsharp](https://github.com/imerzan/MemProcFS/tree/master/vmmsharp), otherwise is the same.

 MemProcFS:
 ===============================
 MemProcFS is an easy and convenient way of viewing physical memory as files in a virtual file system.